 I awoke looking at the sky, framed by the ring of giant trees, the cold brought bumps to my skin.
 The mist was thick, it made everything wet.
 But the wood was still dry enough for a fire.
 I sat close to it, until I could feel the warmth.
 I ate some of the dried wolf meat before I began hiking again.
 I followed the sound of the creek, which I could see now and again through the mist.
-Looking down, I could see the fallen logs pointing into the creek-bed and the ferns growing near the wettest spots.
+Looking down at the creek-bed, I could see the fallen logs pointing into the creek-bed and the ferns growing near the wettest spots.

 The sun was still low when it broke through the mist, and it was good to feel the warmth against my skin.
 Soon I came to an opening where the giant trees gave way to bushes and shrubs.
-In that spot I could see out for a long distance, and what I saw was, all whiteness below me, it was like the soft white down of a birds feather.
+In that spot I could see out for a long distance, and what I saw was all whiteness below me, it was like the soft white down of a birds feather.
 The salty sweet rotting smell was strong.
 I hoped that somewhere underneath that white mist lay the endless waters I was searching for, nothing else could smell like that.
 Then a sinking feeling came to me.
 What if there was no village, what if it was just the endless waters and nothing else.

 I waited there, warming myself in the sunlight and watching as the mist slowly cleared.
 Bit by bit I began to see hints of a deep green colored water and at its edges was a foamy white color.
 I could see waves passing through the water in a rhythm, like a beating heart.
 I waited there, watching the water below and how the sunlight sparkled on the water.
 When the sun was straight up, all the mist cleared from the water.
 I could see clearly the water as it stretched endlessly in all directions.
+I remembered the maps that led me here, so I took them out and compared what I saw with the drawings on the map.

 I watched closely for signs of people but it was too far away to see clearly.
 I sat and watched the hawks soar on the air above me, waiting for a sign of people below.
 I saw no smoke, no movement… only the gulls flying endlessly around.
 They were just like the gulls on the big water.